Amazon to start selling Apple TV and Google Chromecast

-Amazon said Thursday it brought back Apple TV and Google Chromecast, two video-streaming devices that Amazon removed from its online store two years ago and that compete against its own Fire TV gadgets.
+Amazon said Thursday that it's brought back Apple TV and Google Chromecast, two video-streaming devices that Amazon removed from its online store two years ago and that compete against its own Fire TV gadgets.

 "I can confirm that we are assorting Apple TV and Chromecast," an Amazon spokeswoman told CNET on Thursday, but offered no further statements.